mvhungrydev/docker-vcert/dev_scripts/README.md

 ## Features

-- Fetches certificates issued in the last N minutes from Venafi Cloud
+- Fetches certificates issued in the last N minutes from Venafi Cloud, or processes a user-specified list of certificate IDs
 - Maps certificates to AWS applications using Venafi API
 - Assumes cross-account IAM roles for secure access
 - Uploads certificate chains and private keys to AWS Secrets Manager